puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_publishing.markdown

 #### Notes

-1. You must make sure that your [metadata](#write-a-metadatajson-file) is correct and entirely located in metadata.json, otherwise your module will either not display correctly on the Forge or will error out during upload.
+1. You must make sure that your [metadata][inpage_metadata] is correct and entirely located in metadata.json, otherwise your module will either not display correctly on the Forge or will error out during upload.
 2. When you release a new version of an already published module, you must increment the `version` field in the metadata.json file (ensuring you use a valid [semantic version](http://semver.org/)).
 3. You are highly encouraged to fix any problems or mistakes with your module by issuing another release.